Primark Logo

 As part of this process, we’ve established Resource Recovery Units in our UK and German depots.
 From here, the cardboard, plastic and hangers that are collected at our UK and Northern European stores are reprocessed and sent for onward recycling or energy recovery.
 This "backhauling" arrangement lets us be actively involved in the recycling process and has significantly reduced the volume of third-party waste collections from our stores.

 As one of our main sources of non-clothing waste, product packaging is one of our priority focus areas.
 We have established a Packaging Center of Excellence to look closely at our packaging and explore ways to reduce it.
-Since 2019, we estimate that we've removed over 600 million units of single-use plastic packaging components from our business.
+Since 2019, we estimate we have removed and/or avoided over 1 billion units of single-use plastic components from our business.

 WE CARE ABOUT CLOTHES WASTE